miztli/jenkins-ci-server/configurations/configure-pipeline-job.md

 This example contains integration with a SCM, docker and Jenkins.

 ### Requirements
 The following plugins need to be available for the Pipeline project.
+Click [here](configure-plugins.md) for the instructions on configuring each plugin.

+ - JDK Plugin
  - Gradle Plugin (For gradle builds)
  - Blue Ocean Plugin ('Optional' for better UI traceability)
  - Pipeline Plugin (For jenkinsfile and job configuration)